Cross-Country Skiing in Banff: Trails & Tips

 • Daylight is limited in winter.
 Start early and allow time to return before dark

-Nordic Skiing Tip: The Moraine Lake Road ski is the hidden gem of Banff winter.
+Nordic Skiing Tip: The Moraine Lake Road ski is the lesser-known spot of Banff winter.
 The gentle grade makes it accessible for intermediates, and arriving at Moraine Lake in complete winter silence — with no cars, no crowds, just snow and mountains — is one of the most peaceful experiences in the park.

 Recommended Tours & Activities